NadChern/Airbnb-System-Prototype/README.md

 2. Run the Blazor frontend application: dotnet build dotnet run
+3. Click on the link for the localhost to open the project

 Note: For the prototype, authentication such as required login to create property is not included while implementing due to time constraint.